HackerOS-Linux-System/GhostFS/README.md

   `/proc/swaps` and warns (once, at mount/keygen time) if active swap doesn't look encrypted, since `mlockall()` only protects this process's own memory, not swap-based leakage in general.

+## Fixes from real CI logs (v0.9)

+Two real bugs found via an actual failed GitHub Actions run (not just static review):

+- **`ghostfs-mount-initramfs` used bash syntax (`[[ ]]`, arrays, `read -s`) but `update-initramfs` runs `local-top` scripts via `/bin/sh` (dash on Debian/Ubuntu) regardless of the `#!/usr/bin/env bash` shebang** — this produced a hard `Syntax error: "(" unexpected` at `update-initramfs -u` time.
+Rewritten in strict POSIX sh (verified with `dash -n`, which is now also a CI step in `build.yml` so this class of bug can't reoccur silently).
+- **The Calamares config patch never actually applied** in the smoke-test run (`partition.conf` still showed the original ext4/btrfs/xfs list after install) — root cause looks like a stale/incomplete checkout rather than a logic bug, but `build.yml` previously had no way to *notice* a missing packaging file before shipping a `.deb` whose `postinst` would then fail at install time on someone's real machine.
+Added an explicit "packaging tree completeness" verification step that fails the build loudly instead.

+## Known gap: inode metadata is still stored unencrypted (scoped, not yet fixed)

+While chasing down an unrelated issue, found that **directory entries were still being written in plaintext to a legacy `dir:{parent}:{name}` sled key in parallel with the encrypted `dirindex` from v0.4** — every mutating handler (`mkdir`, `create`, `unlink`, `rename`, ...) wrote both.
+The encrypted index existed, but a plaintext shadow copy of every filename defeated its entire purpose. **Fixed**: removed all active writes to the legacy key; `dirindex` is now the sole write path.
+The legacy key is only ever *read* now, as a migration fallback for entries written by pre-v0.4 GhostFS. `is_dir_empty()` was also silently relying solely on that legacy prefix — after removing the plaintext writes this would have made every directory appear empty to `rmdir`, a real corruption bug; fixed to check `dirindex` first.

+**Still open**: `fuser::FileAttr` (size, permissions, timestamps, uid/gid) is stored as plain `bincode` in the `inode:{ino}` sled value — confirmed via `grep -rln 'format!("inode:{}"'`, the scope is exactly 3 files:
+  - `fs/lib.rs` (`get_inode`/`put_inode`, the canonical accessors)
+  - `fs/fs.rs` (several handlers write `inode:{ino}` directly inside atomic
+    `with_batch` closures for transactional consistency with directory updates — these bypass `put_inode` and would each need the same encrypt/decrypt applied)
+  - `data/repair.rs::verify_and_repair` (already holds `Option<Crypto>`,
+    deserializes the `Inode` struct directly for size/corruption checks)

+  `data/versioning.rs` needs **no changes** — it round-trips inode bytes as an opaque blob, so it works transparently whether or not they're encrypted.

+Deliberately not implemented this round: this touches ~8-10 call sites across 3 files with runtime (not compile-time) failure modes if done incorrectly — the kind of mistake that's expensive to discover without a real `cargo build` + functional test in hand.
+Next priority.

+## Inode metadata encryption (v1.0)

+Closed the gap documented in the v0.9 notes above: `fuser::FileAttr` (file size, permissions, timestamps, uid/gid) is now encrypted (AES-256-GCM, volume-wide key derived via `Crypto::derive_inode_enc_key`) before being stored as the `inode:{ino}` sled value.
+Previously this was plain `bincode` — someone with raw access to the sled database files (a stolen disk image, a backup without the key) could read every file's size, owner, permissions, and timestamps without the master key, even though file *contents* and *names* were already fully encrypted.

+Scope of the fix (verified by grepping every `format!("inode:{}"` call site in the project, not guessed):
+  - `fs/lib.rs`: `get_inode`/`put_inode` (canonical accessors) plus the
+    standalone `format()` (mkfs) function's root-inode write, which needed its own temporary `Crypto` instance since `GhostFS` doesn't exist yet at that point.
+  - `fs/fs.rs`: 17 raw `b.insert(format!("inode:{}", ...), bincode::serialize(...))`
+    calls inside atomic `with_batch` closures (for transactional consistency with directory updates) — all converted to `self.encrypt_inode(...)`.
+  - `data/repair.rs::verify_and_repair`: decrypts via its existing
+    `Option<Crypto>` field (falls back to plain bincode if the volume has no encryption key at all, i.e. non-cybersec unencrypted mode).
+  - `data/versioning.rs` and `data/backup.rs` needed **no changes** — both
+    treat inode bytes as an opaque blob (round-tripped or filtered by key string only), so they work transparently whether or not the value is encrypted underneath.

+## Choosing a build variant in CI

+`.github/workflows/build.yml` can be run manually from the Actions tab ("Run workflow") with a **Variant** dropdown: `both` (default, matches push/PR/tag behaviour), `normal`, or `cybersec`.
+Choosing `normal` or `cybersec` skips building/packaging the other binary entirely and regenerates `ghostfs-mkfs.conf` accordingly (so Calamares never points at a binary that isn't actually in the `.deb`).
+The artifact name and the package's `Built-Variant` control field both reflect the choice.

+## Extended attribute encryption + rmdir xattr cleanup (v1.1)

+Same class of gap as the file-name and inode-metadata fixes above, found by applying the same scrutiny to `fs/xattr.rs`: xattr **names** were embedded in plaintext directly in the sled key, and **values** were stored completely unencrypted. xattrs routinely hold sensitive data (SELinux/AppArmor labels, ACL-like data, app-set tokens, "downloaded from `<url>`" provenance metadata) — this was a real, active confidentiality gap, not theoretical.

+Fixed with the same architecture already proven for `dirindex.rs`: a keyed blind index (`Crypto::xattr_blind_index`) for O(1) lookup without decryption, plus AES-256-GCM for both the recoverable name and value (`Crypto::derive_xattr_enc_key`, per-inode).

+Also found and fixed, while auditing cleanup paths: **`rmdir` never cleaned up a directory's xattrs** — `unlink` already did this correctly (via a raw `db.scan_prefix("xattr:{ino}:")` cleanup that, conveniently, still works unchanged under the new encrypted key scheme since the key *prefix* convention was preserved), but `rmdir` had no equivalent, leaving orphaned xattr entries in the database forever after a directory was deleted.
+Fixed via the new `XAttr::remove_all`.

+Verified inode numbers are never reused (monotonic `AtomicU64::fetch_add`, no freelist) — so there's no risk of a newly created file inheriting a stale WORM lock or canary marker left behind by a deleted file at the same inode number.

+## Real CI confirmation + prerm/postrm ordering bug (v1.2)

+The full pipeline ran green end-to-end for the first time (build, cargo test, packaging, lintian, install) — including a genuine confirmation that the from-scratch GF(256) Shamir's Secret Sharing implementation (`security/shamir.rs`) is correct: `cargo test` actually executed `shamir::tests::split_combine_roundtrip` and `below_threshold_fails`, both `ok`.

+One real bug remained, caught by the `install-smoke-test` job's final
+step: **removing the package never actually restored the original Calamares config.** Root cause: the revert logic lived in `postrm`, but per Debian Policy's maintainer-script ordering, `postrm remove` runs *after* dpkg has already deleted the package's own files — including `/usr/lib/ghostfs/calamares-patch.py` itself, the very script `postrm` was trying to invoke.
+It was silently doing nothing every time.
+Fixed by adding a `prerm` (which runs *before* files are removed) that does the actual revert; `postrm` now only handles genuinely post-removal cleanup (initramfs refresh, purge-time state directory removal).

+Also cleaned up all 7 compiler warnings visible in the now-successful build log: an unused import left over from the dirname-encryption refactor, a legitimately-unused-for-now `remove_block` helper (kept, `#[allow(dead_code)]`, as a documented building block for future truncate-shrink support), a pre-existing unimplemented `INCREMENTAL_THRESHOLD` design intent in `integrity.rs`, four `canary-https`-feature-gated items in `canary.rs` that are legitimately unused in the default (non-`canary-https`) build, and a `drop(&mut reference)` no-op in `rate_limit.rs` replaced with the compiler-suggested `let _ = ...`.

+`build.yml`'s dash/POSIX-sh verification step now also checks `postinst`/`prerm`/`postrm` (previously only checked the initramfs script), and the packaging-completeness check now requires `DEBIAN/prerm` to exist.